[KEY: RED Monument survives.

 Ralph Ravens rector of Great Easton & Much Dunmow

-Leonard Hutton (1556/7-1632) Christ Church Cathedral N. Transept BRASS
+Leonard Hutton (1556/7-1632) Christ Church Cathedral N. Transept BRASS ABOVE

 William Barlow (1563-1613) Bishop of Rochester and then Lincoln, died Buckden, buried there (St. Mary’s church).His monument was destroyed by